courtswilson/MarkdownCheatSheet/README.md

 ### Paragraphs

+To create paragraphs in your markdown files, you type normally, leaving a blank line between paragraphs ro lines of text you want separated.

+Unless the paragraph is part of a list, don't indent the paragraph with tabs or spaces.
+If you need to indent a paragraph, it is best to use an editor which supports tabs to indent a paragraph.
+If your markdown editor supports HTML, you can use teh HTML entity for non-breaking space (`&nbsp`).

 ### Emphasis

 There are multiple ways one can emphasise text, through making it bold and making it italic.